IHTSDO/snomed-publish/README.md

     280844000	116680003	71737002	0
     280845004	116680003	280737002	0

-The rules for the transformation taking place can be found in *View the [source of this content](http://github.github.com/github-flavored-markdown/sample_content.html).*this PDF document.
+The rules for the transformation taking place can be found in [this PDF document](https://github.com/sparkling/snomed-publish/blob/master/doc/doc1_CanonicalTableGuide_Current-en-US_INT_20130131.pdf?raw=true) [PDF].

 When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
 The disk based database is slower to use, but requires a smaller memory footprint.
 The in-memory database requires about